 - Kids clubs: For the younger kids these are really useful in some resorts for both you and them.
 It allows you precious alone time, but also allows the kids to mix with others and to do what they actually want to do without everyone getting on each other’s nerves.
 Also, activities are particularly good for keeping the kids occupied and tiring them out to make the evenings easier to handle.

-- One week only: Your first solo holiday as a single parent should be a short one, but even if you have done a few it is advisable to limit them to only a week.
+- One week only: Your first single parent holiday abroad should be a short one, but even if you have done a few it is advisable to limit them to only a week.
 Basically don’t overdo it.
 A week usually flies by but is perfectly adequate and by the final day usually even the kids are ready for home.